Benjamen Chinn: Death and legacy

-Legacy

-Benjamen Chinn's work evidenced the influence of the world of black and white art photography in the United States, during the 1940s and 1950s.
+Chinn's work evidenced the influence of the world of black and white art photography in the United States, during the 1940s and 1950s.
 His work also became influential for many new and already esteemed artists.
 While his work has had a number of exhibitions (see below), it has largely lain unrecognized until the turn of the 21st century.
-In more than one of his publications, noted landscape photographer Paul Caponigro has acknowledged the influence that studying with Benjamen Chinn had on him.
+In more than one of his publications, noted landscape photographer Paul Caponigro has acknowledged the influence that studying with Chinn had on him.

 Author Alexandra Chang wrote, "His work, varying from still life, to the architecture of San Francisco Chinatown, to portraits, exudes an Atget-like quality of a moment from everyday life frozen in time."

 Since his death, a process has been developed to archive Chinn's entire photographic work and digitize it for analysis by artists and scholars.
+His former home has a historical marker on Commercial Street, near Kearny Street.

+His niece Lenore Chinn is also an artist, known for her paintings.